Should I Watch..? Rush Hour 3

 What else should I watch?

 Buddy-cop films continue to spew forth from Hollywood like water from a burst dam.
-Recent efforts include The Heat (5) with Sandra Bullock and Melissa McCarthy and revival efforts like Starsky & Hutch (6) and the forthcoming CHiPS (7).
-Few, however, can touch the highlights of the sub-genre from the Eighties - the usual suspects like Beverly Hills Cop (8) and Lethal Weapon (9).
+Recent efforts include The Heat with Sandra Bullock and Melissa McCarthy and revival efforts like Starsky & Hutch and the utterly dismal CHiPS.
+Few, however, can touch the highlights of the sub-genre from the Eighties - the usual suspects like Beverly Hills Cop and Lethal Weapon.